Using Mirrors

 There are so many beautiful mirrors with stunning frames around at the moment in all shapes and sizes, but they don’t just have to be solely decorative they’re also a very powerful tool in helping to create an illusion and potentially transform the atmosphere and proportion of your room.

-A dark room with little light can be transformed by a well placed, bouncing light around and if used skillfully the effect will look natural and no one will be any the wiser that an illusion has taken place.
+A dark room with little light can be transformed by a well-placed, bouncing light around, and if used skillfully, the effect will look natural, and no one will be any the wiser that an illusion has taken place.

 The same goes for small rooms.
-Mirroring portions of the room, often placing the mirrors to the sides and therefore not in direct view, so you don’t see yourself, can give the illusion that the room continues beyond its real boundaries and therefore appears bigger.
+Mirroring portions of the room, often placing the mirrors to the sides and therefore not in direct view so you don’t see yourself, can give the illusion that the room continues beyond its real boundaries and, therefore, appears bigger.

 Well placed mirrors